 - teach at all levels of the undergraduate curriculum

-- gain professional experience in study abroad programs at an institution that is nationally recognized as a leader in education abroa
+- gain professional experience in study abroad programs at an institution that is nationally recognized as a leader in education abroad

 - engage with the community through service opportunities

-Please see our website for more information on the degree programs in German at MSU.
+For 2022-2023, applicants can apply directly for a research assistantship focused on the digital humanities.
+Please visit our website for more information about this opportunity and the degree programs in German at MSU.

 Competitive funding packages include a combination of fellowships, teaching assistantships, and research assistantships.
 The program provides various opportunities for full summer support: e.g., through faculty-led collaborative research projects, education abroad assistantships, online language instruction, and individual research fellowships.
 Generous funding is available for conferences, archival work, and other scholarly and professional activities.

 Our faculty members are recognized nationally and internationally for their scholarship, and they have strong interdisciplinary ties to other programs at MSU, including Second Language Studies, Global Studies, Digital Humanities, Jewish Studies, Gender Studies, and Film and Visual Studies.
 For more information on our areas of expertise, please see their individual faculty profiles.